Rule 3349-3-203 | Faculty workload.

 (iv) The receipt of an APE with a research component score of "does not meet expectations" on two evaluations within a three year period.

-(d) Tenure track research-inactive faculty may be moved to part-time employment status equal to their teaching responsibilities.
+(e) Tenure track research-inactive faculty may be moved to part-time employment status equal to their teaching responsibilities.
 Tenured faculty will be addressed in compliance with the post-tenure review process.
 Non-tenure track faculty who become research-inactive faculty may have their employment terminated.

-(4) Service expactions and APE
+(4) Service expectations and APE

-(b) Department, college, and university service.
+(c) Department, college, and university service.
 For the department to achieve its mission, it is the responsibility of each faculty member to be engaged in service aligned with the university and college missions, regardless of rank.
 Service includes, but is not limited to:

-(i) Leading and serving on university committes;
+(i) Leading and serving on university committees;

 (i) Leadership roles in professional organizations related to the faculty member's area of scholarly expertise or the university mission;

-(ii) Searving on advisory boards;
+(ii) Serving on advisory boards;

 (iii) Serving on journal editorial review boards;